 There are no noticeable early systemic reactions.
 Morbidity rates of 15%–20% are usual, although up to 60% of a flock may be infected.
 Often, the disease remains unrecognized until the lesions are so advanced that signs of lameness or disturbed urination become apparent.

 Diagnosis depends entirely on recognition of the characteristic ulcerative lesion.
 Differentiation between this lesion and that of contagious ecthyma (see Contagious Ecthyma), which is essentially proliferative in character, is fundamental.
-In most cases, on removal of the scabs, the lesions of ulcerative dermatosis are crateriform or ulcerative, while lesions of contagious ecthyma are proliferative.
+In most cases, on removal of the scabs, the lesions of ulcerative dermatosis are crateriform or ulcerative, whereas lesions of contagious ecthyma are proliferative.
 The question of the similarity of the agents of these two conditions is not clearly defined, but inoculation of sheep previously immunized against contagious ecthyma helps in making a diagnosis.
-It is also difficult, and in some instances impossible, to differentiate between ulcerative posthitis and vulvitis (see Ovine Posthitis and Vulvitis) and ulcerative dermatosis without resorting to sheep inoculation.
+It is also difficult, and in some instances impossible, to differentiate between ulcerative posthitis and vulvitis (see Posthitis and Vulvitis in Sheep and Goats) and ulcerative dermatosis without resorting to sheep inoculation.

 Treatment consists of removing the scabs and all necrotic tissue from the ulcers and applying any one of the following preparations: silver nitrate (styptic pencil), strong tincture of iodine, 30% copper sulfate solution, 4% formaldehyde, 5% cresol (sheep dip), or sulfa-urea powder.
 Foot and lower leg lesions can be treated with copper sulfate or formaldehyde solutions in footbath troughs.